TaupeMist/Taupemist/MayFiatCrowdsource.md

 IBAN: DE47 1001 1001 2628 2501 49
 BIC: NTSBDEB1XXX
 Account Holder: Cole Morton

+Or via [Transferwise](https://transferwise.com/) using the recipient email: colemorton4@gmail.com

 ### When can I participate?
 At any time between 12:00 a.m.
 01/05/2018 and 12:00 p.m 31/05/2018.